ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

         mergeMap(() => this.teaService.getAll()),
 ```

 At this point, we have two possible outcomes: we either succeed in our quest to get teas, or the backend fails and we get an exception.
-Let's handle the first scenario first:
+Let's handle the first scenario first.
+Place this `describe()` inside the previous `describe()` that we added above.

 ```TypeScript
       describe('on success', () => {